IDCI-Consulting/PartnerBundle/README.md

 =======

 This bundle was developped for a specific project, but is made to suit with more.
 It allows to add Partners management in a project.
 You have also an API usable for web-service.
-With a partner comes :
+With a partner comes locations, offers from partners, a partner category and social links.
-    - locations
-    - offers from partners
-    - a partner category
-    - social links

 Feel free to contribute, fork this bundle and add what you need.

 Installation